michmech/plausibility/README.md

 };
 ```

 The `Mod` function removes `quality.modifies` from the `kind`'s `modifiability` (using an oper called `unmodifiable`) and this has the effect that the `kind` can no longer be plausibly modified by a `quality` with the same `modifies`.
-In other words, for example, once a kind has been modified with something *cold*, the property *temperature* is removed from the the kind's modifiable properties and the kind can no longer be plausibly modified with either *cold* or *hot*.
+For example, once a kind has been modified with something *cold*, the property *temperature* is removed from the the kind's modifiable properties and the kind can no longer be plausibly modified with either *cold* or *hot*.

 ```
 Foods> p -lang=Eng "this hot fish is expensive" | l -lang=0